AdnanKabbani01/AutoPerformance-frontend/README.md

 To do:
+1- add icon.
+2- make font bigger and add link in the contact section-dashboard.
-1- finish featured brands
+3- finish featured brands
-2- Start backend.
+4- Start backend.